 It was extremely challenging to find the best lunch spot in Old Quebec because there are just so many good places!
 How do you choose?

 We ended up coming across an all-inclusive Quebecois menu at Aux Anciens Canadiens and we can’t recommend it enough!
-If you like cozy interior, old-timey charm, and simple yet nourishing food, you’ll enjoy this restaurant.
+If you like a cozy interior, old-timey charm, and simple yet nourishing food, you’ll enjoy this restaurant.

 Other notable restaurants in Old Quebec and along the Rue du Petit Champlain are: